vouched/vouched-android/README.md

    Better images lead to better results from Vouched AI
 4. You are ready to integrate Vouched SDK into your app

-## UX Considerations

-Your users will have a higher success rate if they understand the tasks they are to perform.
-Consider providing guidance in your application to help them.
-This example app uses a simple overlay to provide guidance as how to optimally place an ID document, but you might consider informing the user of the following:
-- Lay ID on a flat surface
-- Well lit area
-- Minimize glare
-- Keep the phone level relative to the ID

 ## Reference

 ### VouchedCameraHelper